Chinatown (1974, Roman Polanski)

 What your view of sports and life would be if you had too many concussions

 🌸 Zoe K Blogs about Old Hollywood and Genealogy 🌸

 From the Silents To Film Noir and everything in between

 You can take the girl out of Glasgow.
 Entertainment Reviews from a Wee Scottish Wife and Stepmum living in Finland.

 writer. critic. broadcaster. journalist.

 . . where the worlds of film noir and pre-code collide . .

-general admission / matinees / midnights
+is a blog about movies // general admission / matinees / midnights

 Scunner - Scots word meaning disappointed, fed up, world-weary, or a scoundrel.